How to Check Your WordPress Hotel Website with Security Ninja Plugin

 The perfect UX, speed, and security are three pillars of a healthy WordPress website.
 In this post, we’ll be talking about one of them, – security.

-I believe I won’t exaggerate saying that you should be totally obsessed with the website security.
-In particular, if you accept online hotel booking payments, looking for the ways to improve the guest experience and, trivially, want to sleep easily at night, you should start taking care of the website security.
+I believe I won’t exaggerate by saying that you should be totally obsessed with website security.
+In particular, if you accept online hotel booking payments, looking for ways to improve the guest experience, and trivially, want to sleep easily at night, you should start taking care of the website security.

 But if you don’t know where to start, start with a diagnostic test.

 I’m going to tell you about Security Ninja by Web Factory Ltd – a free WordPress security scan plugin that runs security checks on your WordPress website.
 This handy utility can help you inspect your WordPress website and discover potential security issues automatically.
 It’s been around since 2011 serving thousands of WordPress websites of all sorts.